We have vacancies in our generic children's social work pods and in our adolescent pod, which has been recognised as a model of good practice.

 - a range of exclusive benefits and discounts from a large number of the UK’s largest retailers and service providers to help your money go further.

-For all of these posts, you must hold a Professional Social Work Qualification and be registered as a social worker with Social Work England.
+For these posts, you must hold a Professional Social Work Qualification and be registered as a social worker with Social Work England.
 However, if you are an experienced social worker who is thinking about 'returning to social work', but who is not registered with Social Work England, do get in touch with Tom Stibbs.

 In addition, you will need to have experience of working directly with children in need and their families in a multi-disciplinary service and be able to build strong, meaningful relationships with children from diverse backgrounds, their families and key agencies.